sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 ### Now

 - The onboarding email sent out when we hand off a trial instance to a trial user will contain a link for them to request a 30-min session with a CE.
+This is an opt-in, session to answer questions on setup / config if they have them, possible demo offered.
+- When a trial user becomes a Product Qualified Lead (PQL), it is assigned to an account executive (who will engage CE).
+This is the usual process for any opportunity.

 ### Long term